hydrosenselab/Indra-reporter-telegramBot/README.md

 3. Run `pipenv install`
 4. Finally, run `python bot.py`

+Open your telegram and follow the following steps to report an event.
 ## Steps to run report on Telegram
 1. Search `@Indra_ReporterBot`
 2. Type `/start` in the chat area to activate the bot.